Edouardbozon/chewbacca/README.md

 # Chewbacca

-Example app written with Go and React.
+Example app written using Go and React.

 ### Prerequisites